afroisalreadyinu/practical-ansible-intro/readme.md

 A nice feature of handlers is that they will be triggered once in a single play.
-That is, if you change a configuration multiple times, the service will be restarted only once, at the end of the play, and not with each configuration change.
+That is, if you change a configuration multiple times, the service will be restarted only once, at the end of the play, instead of with each configuration change.

 ## Vault